sitedata/checklyhq.com/site/content/docs/alerting/webhooks.md

 ## OpsGenie

-You can create an [OpsGenie](https://opsgenie.com) alert by POST-ing the following body
+You can create an <a href="https://docs.opsgenie.com/docs/alert-api" target="_blank">OpsGenie</a> alert by POST-ing the following body

 ```json
 {